stephenlsmith/GLNS.jl/README.md

 # GLNS

-A Generalized Traveling Salesman Problem (GTSP) Solver.
+A solver for the Generalized Traveling Salesman Problem (GTSP).

-This solver is implemented in Julia (<http://julialang.org/>).
-It is now **compatible with Julia v1.0.
-Update Julia to v1.0 before running GLNS.**
+This solver is implemented in Julia (<http://julialang.org/>) and is available through the package manager.
+It can also be run through the command line, as detailed below.

 More information on the solver is given at <https://ece.uwaterloo.ca/~sl2smith/GLNS/>